 UGM: Do they come in saying their hearts are broken?

 Chris: No. The majority of the ladies don’t want to feel.
 They would say they have no hearts or that their heart is so cold that they don’t need to have a heart.
 They want no one.
 They need no one.

 UGM: What does that look like in the early days?

 Chris: What I see is that when ladies come in, they often are very afraid.
 They’re uncertain.
 They don’t know what’s going to happen.
 They don’t know what to expect.
 They don’t know if they’re ready to do what they’ll need to do in our program.
 And so . . . they are often very closed off.
 They fight against the very thing they want and need because they’re afraid.
 They’ve learned it’s not safe to trust people.
 It’s not safe to be honest and open.
 It’s not safe to have needs and desires and wants because you will get hurt, and so they build this wall to protect their hearts.
 They don’t want to be hurt.
 That’s what we see when these ladies come in.
 That’s what presents.

 But what I see is a woman with a God-appointed destiny.
 If someone will just hold her heart for a while and let it heal, she will move into that destiny.
 They want it, but they don’t know how to get there.

 UGM: How is God “binding up the brokenhearted” here at Anna Ogden Hall?

-“The binding up process,” Chris explained, “is about giving women opportunities – in classes, in counseling, in everyday conversations – to take a little bit of a risk and share their hearts and their hurt, share something they may never have shared with anybody before.
-And I can almost hear their heart saying, ‘Please don’t hurt me one more time.
-I’ve been hurt too much.’”
+Chris: For me, the binding up process is really about giving them places – and this happens in classes, it happens in counseling, it happens in conversations in the hallway – where ladies will take just a little bit of a risk and share their hearts and their hurt, share something that they may never have shared with anybody before.
+I can almost hear their heart saying, “Please don’t hurt me one more time.
+I’ve been hurt too much.”